 Erin Monahan is the founder of Terra Incognita Media.
-She is a writer, community organizer, workshop facilitator, and rock climber based in Portland, Oregon, the traditional territory of the Multnomah, Tualatin Kalapuya, Clackamas, Chinook, and Molalla peoples.
-She is dedicated to living a life through an equity lens and is most concerned with writing about the epidemic of toxic masculinity in the outdoor industry, as well as her process of detaching from the social construct of whiteness.
+She is a writer, workshop facilitator, and rock climber based in Portland, Oregon, the traditional territory of the Multnomah, Tualatin Kalapuya, Clackamas, Chinook, and Molalla peoples.
+She is dedicated to living a life through an equity lens and is most concerned with writing about the epidemic of toxic masculinity and white supremacy in the outdoor industry, as well as her process of detaching from the social construct of whiteness.